 Get Smart's Hymie the Robot complains that people look at him funny in the street, he can't get a cab, and even Max never takes him to his club.

 In Grimm centuries-long brutal persecution of Wesen is common.
 Monroe even says that Pogroms and Witch Hunts were actually anti-Wesen attacks and also Nick’s ancestors sometimes killed even peaceful and harmless Wesens like the Genio innocuo.
-There’s also Wesen on Wesen racism; Monroe’s parents at first don’t approve Monroe’s relationship with Bree because he’s a Blutbad and she’s a Fuchsbau (nor they approve Moroe’s and Nick friendship because Nick is a Grimm).
+There’s also Wesen on Wesen racism; Monroe’s parents at first don’t approve Monroe’s relationship with Rosalee because he’s a Blutbad and she’s a Fuchsbau (nor they approve Monroe’s and Nick friendship because Nick is a Grimm).
 Also a long term animosity between Blutbad and Bauerschwein exists.
 Monroe also seems to believe that Mauzherz are dirty (or at least shouldn't run a restaurant).

 Danko of Heroes is the poster thug for this trope.
 Anyone with an ability is automatically a threat as far as he's concerned.